When to use your inside or outside voice

 Want more supporters?
 Share the credit generously

 Yes, you and your colleagues work your butts off.
 And inside, you all know how much work goes into every achievement your organization makes.
-The long days… that flow into the long nights.
+The long days… flow into the long nights.
 The headaches from too many hours with a spreadsheet.
 The endless phone calls.
 The Zoom meetings!

 It’s hard work.
 And you absolutely deserve to acknowledge that and celebrate it.
 Together.
 Including every staff person – and volunteer – who helped.